 This bulletin applies to 2003-2014 Chevy Corvette and 2009-2014 Cadillac CTS models equipped with Magnaride (magnetically controlled suspension).
 The issue involves the Magnaride electrical connector not seated, along with DTCs C0575, C0580, C0585 or C0590.
 The customer may see a Service Suspension System message displayed on the driver’s information center (DIC).

 Owners of a 2008-2012 Cadillac CTS may complain about a hard brake pedal during a cold start.

 Owners of a 2012 Cadillac SRX may comment about a clunk or fluid sloshing noise from the rear of the vehicle when coming to a stop, with the noise sometimes misdiagnosed as a rear suspension issue.

-Owners of 2007-2010 Cadillac Escalade vehicles may comment that the air bag light is illuminated.
-Upon investigation, the technician may find DTC B0071 set in the passenger presence system (PPS) and a DTC B0081 in the sensing and diagnostics module (SDM).
+Some owners of 2010 Cadillac DTS vehicles may comment that the airbag light is illuminated.
+The technician may find DTC B0071 set in the PPS (passenger presence system) and DTC B0081 in the sensing and diagnostics module (SDM).